 · Why this discovery matters: Levels of consciousness offers the hope of a sudden positive change/evolution on a go forward basis without the need for will power.
 Sudden, out of the blue evolution is consistent with the research findings that in the therapies tested, change happened in “discrete moments” rather than progressive, incremental change.
 The possibility of sudden positive change without effort or even intent, offers the ultimate hope to anyone, at any time, under any circumstance.

-Discovery Seven - Clarification of the Concept of Free Will: Sydney Banks clarified the existence of free will in the human experience.
+Sydney Banks clarified the existence of free will in the human experience.
 Free will (freedom of thought) is both the freedom to think what we want and the freedom to regard our thoughts as we see fit (act on them or ignore them as the two extremes).
 He discovered the link between free will and levels of consciousness.
-When our level of consciousness (level of understanding) goes up we experience more free will as we gain freedom from the prison of our own thinking.
-Paradoxically, also when our level of consciousness goes up we become more understanding, more at peace, with the fact that sometimes we will be gripped by our thinking and won’t experience free will in that moment.
+When our level of consciousness (level of understanding) goes up we experience more free will as we gain freedom from the prison of one’s own thinking.
+Paradoxically, also when our level of consciousness goes up, we become more understanding, more at peace, with the fact that sometimes we will be gripped by our thinking and won’t experience free will in that moment.
 We are more comfortable and more accepting of the fact that we cannot ultimately manage or control our thinking and don’t ultimately need to control our thinking.

 · Prior to this discovery and clarification about free will, it was thought that there were two mutually exclusive stances toward free will: the total “free will” stance that had people facing chronic frustration in their hopeless attempt to “control” their thinking.
 The “fate” stance asserting that we are resigned to our fate rendering free will illusory.
 Thus, the “free” camp struggled with gaining more free will and the “fate” camp struggled with victimhood and resignation.

-· Why this discovery matters: Sydney Banks’ free will discoveries freed people to live the dance of individual freedom while knowing they are a part of a greater system, a greater intelligence.
-They were spared the struggle associated with misunderstanding, a lack of clarity about the true nature of free will with its connection to levels of consciousness.
+· Why this discovery matters: Sydney Banks’ free will discoveries freed people to live the dance of individual freedom and while knowing they are a part of a greater system, an intelligence.
+They were sparred the struggle associated with misunderstanding, a lack of clarity about the true nature of free will with its connection to levels of consciousness.

-Discovery Eight - The Quiet Mind: A quiet mind at peace is human beings default setting, our homeostasis.
+A quiet mind at peace is a human being’s default setting, our homeostasis.
 A quiet, reflective mind is associated with powerful benefits such as insight, stress release and interpersonal connectedness.

 · Prior to this discovery it was thought that discipline, techniques and rituals were required to access a peaceful, meditative mind.